pebakery/pebakery-docs/Commands/WIM/WimMount.md

 # WimMount

-Mounts an image in a Windows Image (WIM) archive to the specified directory.
+Mounts an image in a Windows Imaging File (.WIM) to the specified directory.

 ## Syntax